azadwasan/neuralnetwork/README.md

 ### Current State
 EasyNNtest is in sync with EasyNN core library, i.e., the necessary tests that I needed to implement to test the correctness of EasyNN are implemented.
 ### Key takeaways
 Testing EasyNN implementation required finding appropriate refrence data and the corresponding solution, which is becoming time consuming as I am progressing further.
 Hence, I came up with the idea of EasyNNPythonScripts project to generate the reference data and solutions.
-However, it was still cumbersome, hence, I came up with an other idea of automating it all using EasyNNPythonPlugin.
+However, it was still cumbersome to manually copy the data, modify it to C++ syntex etc., hence, I planned to automate it all using EasyNNPythonPlugin.
 Read description of the corresponding projects for further details.
 ## EasyNNConsole
 A console application that links with EasyNN (and other libraries in the solution) to play around.
 It doesn't serve more than quick testing.
 However, for appropriate use of EasyNN, EasyNNConsole should not be considered as a reference, rather EasyNNTest serves as an appropriate reference for apprropriate use of the library.
 ## EasyNNPythonScripts